 Challenges of developing AI-based prediction solutions

-Training a neural network is challenging and exhausting since there are a lot of parameters involved.
+The role of AI in FinTech is huge, still training a neural network is challenging and exhausting since there are a lot of parameters involved.
 Engineers need to know precisely which algorithms and optimization methods work best for financial predictions in general and for time series or alternative data prediction in particular.

 Selecting the proper input parameters, deploying the network, adjusting it to ever-changing conditions, using several networks at once, combining networks with the general classical trading approach – these are all tasks for deep learning professionals.
-Luckily, you can contact AI experts at Intellias if you have any questions about or troubles with financial prediction software.

 Sometimes, markets move in mysterious ways under the influence of the economy, politics, news events, and human judgment.
 The ground is always shifting, and any tool that offers an edge on competitors is priceless.
 Big players in the FinTech market are investing significant funds in AI technologies, which have become the next-generation tools for detecting subtle patterns that are invisible to other technical analysis methods.